discoleo/R/Physics & Chemistry/Climate.Fires.md

 ### Water

+A similar device can be used to quantify the amount of water that reaches the soil during a water drop.

 Water dropped by firefighters can be similarly collected through some funnels located at specific heights (ground level, 10 cm or 50 cm above ground).
 The amount of water collected can be weighted and recorded by the underground recorder (see section on Temperature sensors).

+The weight is recorded quasi-continuously, enabling the device to catch any change in water level (addition of water or evaporation).